 Fantasy sports betting gained enormous popularity in the last several years.
 It became a thing in the US first, and then in 2016, Draftstars brought DFS betting to Australia.
-Local punters, including myself, loved it instantly.
+Local punters, including myself, instantly loved it.
 Later on, the company was acquired by PlayUp, which is one of the global leaders in fantasy sports.
-Draftstars is since than equipped with the industry-leading DraftDay software that guarantees the best possible daily fantasy sports experience.
+Draftstars is since then got the industry-leading DraftDay software that guarantees the best possible daily fantasy sports experience.

-Draftstars is still a 100% Australian company, meaning that they know how to cater to the needs of native betting fans.
-There were some other similar platforms before, like SuperCoach for NRL or AFL, but those required a full-season commitment.
+Draftstars is still a 100% Australian company, meaning that they know exactly how to keep punters like us happy.
+There have been other platforms that tried to do this before, like SuperCoach for NRL or AFL, but those required a full-season commitment.
 Draftstars Australia made it possible to enjoy fantasy competitions based on a single game or series of games.

-Integration of local sports and leagues is one of the best features of Draftstars and the main reason why it is one of the best Australian betting agencies on offer.
+The integration of local sports and leagues is one of their best features and the main reason why it is one of the best Australian betting agencies on offer.
 They didn’t just copy what bookies in the US did.
 Instead, Draftstars took their model and applied it to the Australian market.
-They are approved betting partners of NRL and AFL, so we can say that Draftstars covers most of Australia’s favourite sports events.
-They also include many international sports, such as European soccer and the full range of US leagues, such as NBA or NFL, all of which are easily accessible from the excellent Draftstars lobby.
+They are approved betting partners of the NRL and AFL, Draftstars covers most of Australia’s favourite sports events.
+They also feature plenty of international sports, such as European soccer and the full range of US leagues, such as NBA or NFL, all of which are easily accessible from the excellent Draftstars lobby.

-On top of it all, Draftstars has since recently started to offer racing as well.
+On top of all that, Draftstars has since started to offer racing as well.
 That wasn’t the case before, so I was pleasantly surprised when I realised that now you can enter both horse and greyhounds racing fantasy leagues.
 They cover both Australian and international racing events, including all of the biggest tournaments.
-I’ll explain how it works down below, so keep on scrolling.
+I’ll explain how it works later in this Draftstars review, so keep on scrolling.

 How Does Fantasy Sports Betting Work?

-Fantasy sports still isn’t a widely popular concept in Australia, so I believe it would be useful to cover the basics first and explaining how it works in general.
+Fantasy sports still isn’t a widely popular concept in Australia, so let’s cover the basics of how it works.
 Don’t be afraid if you’re just a beginner.
 DFS is a fairly simple concept, so you’ll quickly get the hang of it.
 It took me just several minutes to learn how it functions, and then a few hours of actual play to really get into it.

 To start with fantasy betting, you’ll first have to choose a sport and a fantasy league you want to compete in.
 You’ll have to pay a certain amount to enter the league.
 There are many leagues available at different price points.
 Some of them have a $10 buy-in, while others go all the way up to $500, meaning that everyone can find something suitable.
 After that, you get a virtual salary cap and a chance to draft real-life players to your fantasy team before the leagues start.

 Types of Fantasy Leagues at Draftstars

 When I compare Draftstars from 2016 and the one we have today, it seems like we’re talking about two different companies.
 They have improved so much in that time.
 Now you’ll find several great league types, which guarantees an almost endless amount of entertainment.
-My personal favourites are Rapidfire and Multi Entry games.
-But it doesen’t mean you should go with them as well.
+My personal favourites are Rapidfire and Multi-Entry games.
 Take a closer look at the descriptions below and see which one seems to be the best fit for you.

 These are game types on offer.
 Click on the link and jump straight to the detailed description.

-Multipliers come in two ways – double up and triple up.
-With the double up leagues, 45% of top contenders will get their stakes doubled.
-In triple up, only top 30% players get rewarded, but they win triple the entry fee.
+Multipliers come in two variants – double up and triple up.
+With the double up leagues, the top 45% of contenders will get their stakes doubled.
+In triple up, only the top 30% of players get rewarded, but they win triple the entry fee.